AAlhendi1707/countToFPKM/README.md

  - `counts` a numeric matrix of raw feature counts.
  - `featureLength` a numeric vector with feature lengths that can be obtained using
    [biomaRt](https://bioconductor.org/packages/release/bioc/vignettes/biomaRt/inst/doc/biomaRt.html).
- - `meanFragmentLength` a numeric vector with mean fragment lengths, which can be calculate with
+ - `meanFragmentLength` a numeric vector with mean fragment lengths, which can be calculated with
    [Picard](https://broadinstitute.github.io/picard/command-line-overview.html#CollectInsertSizeMetrics)
    using CollectInsertSizeMetrics.